top of page

 I remember starting out and hearing veteran chicken keepers talk about “broody hens”, a brooder and other fancy chicken lingo.
 I honestly had no idea what they were talking about.
 And that’s why when I write these blogs, I’m always thinking about the rookie chicken keepers.
 Never feel bad about asking questions and getting the information you need!

-Next, you will need to carefully remove the hen from the nesting area.
-Most of the time, their little bodies are a bit locked up from how they’re sitting, so don’t just throw them!
-Carefully put them in a different area.
-If you can get them cooler, that will work too.
-Some people will put a frozen water bottle where they like to sit to discourage brooding.
-I have placed other objects like a bucket or anything else I might have in the coop to block the nest.
+Carefully remove the hen from the nesting area.
+Her body may be a bit stiff from sitting, so handle her gently.
+Relocate her to a different area, preferably cooler.
+Some people put a frozen water bottle where the hen likes to sit to discourage brooding.
+I’ve also used objects like buckets or whatever I had in the coop to block the nest.

 Until next time,